rasundsbak/rtd-tutorial/docs/source/000_kjoereplan.rst

 **11:00-11.10 Pause**

 **11.10-12:00**

-* Confirming that everybody still has a job running on the cluster.
+- Confirming that everybody still has a job running on the cluster.
-* AI board - 10 min talk and room for questions
+- AI board - 10 min talk and room for questions: :doc:`04_ai_board`
-* We are starting up a model :doc:`08_pirat`
+- We are starting up a model :doc:`08_pirat`
-* Gjør en spørring og sjekker svaret
+- Making a prompt and checking the answer.
+Tasks chapter 08.
 * Går inn og endrer noen parametre, og sjekker svaret
 * Kobler modellen til dokumenter.
 * Logger ut.